La Paz Public Market: Rehabilitation

 The public market underwent major rehabilitation and renovation in 2022, which necessitated the temporary relocation of stalls to Rizal Street once again.
 The entire market was demolished, except for the distinctive feature structure with art deco architecture, preserved for its historical value.
-The rehabilitation is expected to be completed in December 2024.
-The market is set to feature an additional 73 stalls compared to its pre-renovation configuration.
+The rehabilitated public market reopened on December 16, 2025.
+It now features 73 additional stalls compared to its pre-renovation configuration.

+Following its reopening, the local government also structured the official market days under the Bolante Day initiative.
+For La Paz, this designated "Sabadohan" schedule permits transient vendors to operate from Saturday at 5:00 AM through Sunday at noon.